 - Individuals with strong academic capabilities and the desire to be professional policy analysts or pursue an academic career

 Our International Programs

 With the exception of the Graduate Program in Japanese Language and Culture, our international programs are conducted solely in English.
-GRIPS operates on a four-term international calendar and the academic year runs from October to September.
-We have a 16-week Fall Term, 8-week Winter Term, 16-week Spring Term, and 8-week Summer Term.
+Our academic year runs from October to September.
+For details about each program, please go to Degree Programs.

 - Young Leaders Program (YLP)